How to Drain a Small Amount of Engine Oil

 • Withdraw the dipstick and check to see how much oil is on it

-• If there is a small amount of oil, less than ¼ cup, you can proceed to draining it
+• If there is a small amount of oil, less than ¼ cup, you can proceed to drain it

 • Place an old rag or towel underneath the drain plug at the bottom of your engine block to catch drips and spills